magento/devdocs/src/marketplace/sellers/code-sniffer.md

 Code Sniffer is a static test that uses static code analysis to detect violations of the [Magento Coding Standard](https://github.com/magento/magento-coding-standard/) to prevent common coding errors.

-Limited information, like number of errors, warnings and coding standards version used are displayed in the Quality Report section of product lising page on the Magento Marketplace.
+Limited information, like the number of errors, warnings and the coding standards version used are displayed in the Quality Report section of product listing page on the Magento Marketplace.

 ## What testing is for